 Who is entitled to Carer's Allowance?

-Carers may be eligible for Carer’s Allowance if they spend at least 35 hours a week caring for another person.
+Carers may be eligible for Carer’s Allowance if they spend at least 35 hours a week caringfor another person.
+This financial help could be essential if you're looking for dementia support as a carer of someone with the disease.
 You also need to meet all of the following criteria:

 -You’re 16 or over